About The Project

-The Bent Not Broken Project came into being as a result of a growing desire to find ways to help and support minority groups who were not able to access needed therapy for trauma, anxiety and depression.
+The Bent Not Broken Trauma Counselling Project came into being as a result of a growing desire to find ways to help and support people who are not able to access needed therapy for trauma, anxiety and depression.
 Either because it's not available to them or because they can't afford it.

 Most people enduring the consequences of trauma, anxiety and depression have been in torment for long enough, so every endeavour is made to get you into therapy as soon as possible once your assessment has been completed.
 (There's more information about the assessment process on the Who We Help page).
 The average longest waiting time is around 3 months, but it may well be much shorter than that.
 Waiting times do fluctuate so getting yourself on the waiting list is sensible as therapy sessions are offered on a first-come first-served basis.

 Therapy sessions are offered as an online service via phone or video call.

 No matter where you live in the world, help is available from the Project from the comfort of your own home.
 It means that therapy sessions can be timed to suit your needs with much greater flexibility as no travelling is involved.